openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-animator.md

 ## Implementing Parabolic Motion of a Ball Using Frame Animation

-1. Import the required dependencies.
+1. Import the necessary dependencies.

     ```cangjie
     import kit.ArkUI.*